erikamaker/bonecrawl/README.md

 # THE STORY SO FAR

-You wake up alone in your dungeon cell, already dead.
-A captive soul of the labyrinthian underworld, your fate is eternal demonic torture.
+You wake up in your dungeon cell, already dead.
+A captive soul of the labyrinthian underworld, your fate is eternal torture at the hands of monstrous demons.
 Except, you don't belong here, and neither does your sister.
-Somewhere in the 9 treacherous levels, she's trapped.
+Somewhere in the 9 treacherous levels, she waits for you.
 Face your demons, find the family bones, and climb out of perdition.
 With some sacrifices and a little magick, you may escape.